nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Bioactive:** Pertaining to substances that have an effect on living tissue, characteristic of nanohydroxyapatite's role in promoting bone and dental health.

-### Expanded Definition and Usage\nNanohydroxyapatite's significance in medicine stems from its ability to closely mimic the natural extracellular matrix of bone and teeth, providing an excellent substrate for cell attachment, growth, and differentiation.
+### Expanded Definition and Usage:
+Nanohydroxyapatite's significance in medicine stems from its ability to closely mimic the natural extracellular matrix of bone and teeth, providing an excellent substrate for cell attachment, growth, and differentiation.
 In orthopedic and dental surgeries, this material is used in various forms, including powders, slurries, and coatings, to fill bone defects, promote healing, and support the growth of new, healthy bone.
 Additionally, its application extends to aesthetic dentistry, where it is used to remineralize enamel and reduce tooth sensitivity.